wilsonmar/gapi-node/README.md

 [While viewing scroll of API Explorer from top to bottom] ...![Google API Explorer sample](http://www.merc.tv/img/fig/google.explorer_list_v01.png "Google API Explorer sample")

-This tutorial is a guided exploration for developers to quickly learn, in a hands-on way, how to perform server-to-server communication with Google's many web services.
-Google provides a large number of APIs (Application Programming Interfaces) so programs in servers can communicate with other computers directly without human interaction: Information from users of Google's Gmail, Calendar, Drive cloud, Google+, and YouTube videos.
 Why would one want to take the extra effort to extract data from Google when one has Gmail, Google maps, and other websites that Google provides?

 Let's take a look at this line chart showing corresponding data series across time.